TRON-US/docker-tron-quickstart/utils/README.md

 `accounts-list.sh` shows the accounts available in the `tron` container.

-`tag.sh` tags a new `tron-quickstart` image in preparation of a push to the Docker Hub.
+`tag.sh` tags a new `tronquickstart` image in preparation of a push to the Docker Hub.

 `verify.sh` verifies the full node, solidity node and eventServer are listening.

-`run-previous-latest.sh` runs latest released version of `trontools/quickstart` on ports 9090, 9091 and 9092 (to avoid conflicts with the work-in-progress `tron-quickstart` which runs, typically, on ports 8090, 8091 and 8092).
+`run-previous-latest.sh` runs latest released version of `trontools/quickstart` on ports 9090, 9091 and 9092 (to avoid conflicts with the work-in-progress `tronquickstart` which runs, typically, on ports 8090, 8091 and 8092).